Andereoo/TkinterWeb/tkinterweb/docs/HTMLFRAME.md

 ---
 #### **enable_caches**(isenabled=True)
 Enable or disable webpage caches.
+This is enabled by default.
 Disabling this option will conserve memory, but will also result in longer page load times.
+This method must be invoked *before* loading a webpage to take effect.

+Parameters
+* **isenabled** *(boolean)* - Specifies whether caches can be used or not.

+---
+#### **enable_crash_prevention**(isenabled=True)
+Enable or disable crash prevention.
+This is enabled by default.
+If crash prevention is enabled, most emojis will not be shown.
+The `noto color emoji` font will be replaced with the `arial` font, and invalid CSS `rgb` commands will be removed.
+This helps prevent Tkinter crashes.
+This is nessessary to load some websites on certain operating systems.
 This method must be invoked *before* loading a webpage to take effect.

 Parameters